falk0069/sony-pm-alt/README.md

 ```
 Note: if you are concerned about the hardcoded <code>ff:ff:52:54:00:b6:fd:a9:ff:ff:52:3c:28:07:a9:3a</code> just edit lines 300 and 301 to fit your needs and compile.<br>
 <br>
-Next you need to find the VID:PID.
+Next you need to find the VID:PID of you camera.
 So, just plug your camera into your PC via a USB cable and turn it on.
 Then run <code>lsusb</code>.
 You will see something like this:
 ```
 Bus 001 Device 002: ID 1871:0d01 Aveo Technology Corp.
 USB2.0 Camera
 Bus 003 Device 007: ID 054c:0994 Sony Corp.